r-neal-kelly/doticu-npc-party/README.md

 #
 ## Compatibility
-One of the goals of this mod was to touch as few vanilla assets as possible, but no promises can be made regarding compatibility.
-Currently, the vanilla follower system is enabled.
-However it does not mesh well with this mod.
-This is to be worked on before coming out of beta.
-There may be issues with other full-scale follower frameworks being used at the same time.
-Custom followers who do not use the vanilla system are likely fully compatible alongside the framework.
-Outfitting mods are compatible when using a member's "Vanilla" outfit.
+One of the goals of this mod was to touch as few vanilla assets as possible and to be compatibile with other mods.
+We strive to have full compatibility with all other follower frameworks.
+This means you can run NPC Party alongside another framework of your choice.
+Individual follower mods or packs are also supported, although mileage may vary.
+Universal outfitting mods are compatible as well.

+One possible incompatibility is with a setting in Combat Gameplay Overhaul that switches two-handed weapons to be one-handed.
+Make sure to disable that setting if you run into any strange animation glitches.
+This may be less of an incompatiblity and more of a glitch in that mod.

 #
 ## Conclusion